 Moore + Associates is a boutique creative agency in New York City.
 We believe that cultural change is critical to political change, and that humor is an effective way to shift culture.
 Neither an advertising agency nor PR firm, our work exists in the growing space in between, providing clients and artists with new ways to succeed at the intersection of public policy, pop culture and new media.

 Humor has been key to our success at breaking down walls and catalyzing conversation.
-We work with actors, comedians, and other pop culture artists to use their talents to conceptualize and perform in our campaigns, and partner with writers, producers and managers in the creative process.
+We work with actors, comedians, and other pop culture artists to use their talents to conceptualize and perform in our campaigns, and we partner with writers, producers and managers in the creative process.
 Our projects offer opportunities to reach new audiences, from the millions who watch our videos to the tens of millions who see our campaigns online, in print, and on TV.
 For foundations and nonprofits seeking to understand and shift popular narratives, we develop cultural and narrative strategy plans that analyze the landscape and recommend ways to effectively intervene.

 What We Do

 We have reached hundreds of millions of people by leveraging social networks and earned media.
 We’ve mobilized Americans across the country to re-elect President Obama, confronted anti-Muslim bias through a parody sitcom web-series, and inspired women to advocate for just immigration reform.

 We provide clients with a roadmap to understand and shift the cultural landscape around their issue or idea and within their field.
 We write cultural strategy plans that help organizations or sectors more successfully play the long game, as we have seen recently in culture shifts that paved the way for marriage equality, new marijuana laws, and smoking bans.